Chart Color Schemes

 Mundijong features high concentrations of family households, with a lower-than-average median household size

-Family households make up 80.8% of all households, including 32.3% couples with children, 34.0% couples without children, and 12.6% single parent families.
-Non-family households comprise the remaining 19.2%, with lone person households at 18.0% and group households at 1.2%.
-The median household size is 2.8 people, which is smaller than the Greater Perth average of 3.0.
+Family households comprise 80.8% of all households, including 32.3% couples with children, 34.0% couples without children, and 12.6% single parent families.
+Non-family households account for 19.2%, with lone person households at 18.0% and group households making up 1.2%.
+The median household size is 2.8 people, smaller than the Greater Perth average of 3.0.

 Frequently Asked Questions - Households